fishySnack/Ecommerce-Website/README.md

-Frontend runs in React and backend runs in Spring Boot
+Frontend runs in React (file labled 'src') and backend runs in Spring Boot